Artisan Bread (VIDEO)

 Why does my dough feel sticky?

 This artisan recipe is a high-hydration dough.
-Hydration refers to the amount of water in relation to the amount of flour.
 A high-hydration dough means the ratio of water to flour is higher than most.
-This is on purpose.
 To calculate the hydration rate of a given bread recipe, simply divide the weight of the water by the weight of the flour and multiply by 100.
 For example, this recipe uses 360ml water and 480g of flour.
 360/480 x 100 = 75% hydration.

 Can I use active dry yeast instead of instant yeast?